oceanexplains/TrialrApp/README.md

 Contributing

 We welcome contributions to the Trialr App!
 If you would like to contribute, please open a pull request with your changes.
-Before contributing, please read our Contributing Guidelines.

 License